 From the Amplified Bible once more:

 Notice the crucial use of the word ‘desire’ here to reveal to us the things Paul is desirous of doing.
 They are the very things that he doesn’t do but, rather, the things he hates doing, via the sin which is at home in his dead body, and also has possession of his dead body.
 Make careful note, though, of what Paul has said here: “It is no longer I who do the deed, but the sin within my body.”
 What is Paul saying here?
 Easy, he is telling us that he no longer sins, his dead body of sin, sins.
-We must be clear in our minds about this new reality that Paul is describing here regarding his Born of God (Born Again) Spiritual and carnal man condition – two natures.
+We must be clear in our minds about this new reality that Paul is describing to us here regarding his born of God (born again) Holy Spiritual nature and carnal man fallen condition – two natures.

 Here, The Living Bible then confirms what the Amplified Bible has said, so by now we should be getting the picture of Paul’s conundrum.
 He then continues in verses 18-19: